First Republic shares plunge as $100 bln deposit flight jolts investors

-Two U.S. bank failures last month created a liquidity crunch at a slew of regional lenders as depositors rushed to pull capital, rocking investor confidence in the sector.
+Wall Street analysts continue to see gray skies ahead for the bank, expecting challenges to extend through the year after two U.S. bank failures last month created a liquidity crunch at a slew of regional lenders.

 Analysts at Wells Fargo said the reported deposit outflows were much worse than Wall Street estimates and at a "level that could prove very hard to come back from."